 Once the peat pellets have absorbed water and expanded, they should be soft and easy to put seeds into.
 They’ll look a lot like the image.

 Put two or three seeds in each pot or peat pellet.
 Place seeds 1″ apart if you’re using some other type of seed tray.

-Use a pencil or your finger to push them down in to the soil about 1″ deep.
-Once planted, put a thin layer of sand over the seeds and then set them in a cool, dim spot indoors.
-A slightly heated garage is good for this.
+Use a pencil to push them down in to the soil about ½” deep.
+Once planted, put a thin layer of sand over the seeds and then set them in a sheltered spot outside.

-Keep an eye on the weather outside and when it reaches 60° F minimum and stays above that then you can put your seeds outside in a partly sunny area.
+Keep an eye on the weather outside and when it reaches 60° F minimum and stays above that then you can move your seeds in the garden.

 It’s ok to begin transplanting them to the garden, raised bed or container when they are about 1″ tall and have started to show their first set of leaves.

 The young raspberry shoot will have leaves that look a lot like this in the image to the right, but without the brown stick.

 It’s imperative that you don’t reuse any soil that’s been used recently for:

 This includes any of these things planted in the soil within the last three years.
 These plants leave behind diseases such as Verticillium wilt that the raspberry plants are likely to pick up.

 Keep in mind that during the 4 to 6 weeks the new raspberry babies don’t need a ton of water, especially if you live in an area that gets spring rain.